 As I move to sit on the floor, the elevator starts to move—gently, slowly, quietly.
 An elevator that moves has never seemed so wonderful.
 I hope it doesn’t stop.

 The door opens in the basement.
 Tim greets me with a smile and warmth in his brown eyes.

 “Thank you!”
 I say.
 “I knew you would get me out.”

 “My wife said, ‘I think Alice is in the elevator.'”
 He showed me a clip from the security camera.
-Then he waived his iPhone and said, “I got your text message.”
+Then he waived his iPhone and said, “You sent me a text message.”

-Regardless of what’s going on in our lives – whether things are going our way or not, we can cultivate a mind and a nervous system that accepts our experience as it is without resisting it, which makes life so much easier.
+Regardless of what’s happening in our lives—whether things are going our way or not, we can cultivate a mind and a nervous system that accepts our experience as it is without resisting it, which makes life so much easier.